betoule/smartiris/README.md

   smartiris stop
   smartiris status
   ```
+- Run a 1 minute calibration of the internal clock of the device for accurate timing:
+  `smartiris calibrate -d 1`

 ### Python library

 The python library provides direct access to the controler.
 The control logic works as follows: a short program is written to the controler specifying which pins to operate at specific timings to energize the activation coils of the shutters.
 The timing are specified with a resolution of 0.5μs and can extend over a duration of up to 17 minutes.
 The high level functions are `open_shutter` and `close_shutter` which execute a two step program (energize the coil for a given duration then release) and `timed_shutter` which executes a 4 step program chaining the two operations separated by a given interval.
 All writen program executions can be prevented by specifying `exec=False` then triggered latter at will by calls to `start_program`.
 The use of delayed execution avoid cummulating random delays in the USB communication and offer the best synchronisation timing between the host and the device.
 Here is a complete example illustrating the various functions of the library: